samkeen/todo_app_plus_mcp/docs/mcp_documentation.md

 AI Assistant: Let me analyze your current todos.
 [AI calls todo_analysis prompt]
 AI Assistant: You have 4 todos with a completion rate of 25%.
-Your oldest todo is "Complete project report" and has been pending for 5 days.
-I recommend focusing on completing this item first.
+Your oldest todo is "Complete project report" and is overdue by 2 days.
+I recommend focusing on this overdue item first before starting new tasks.
 ```

 ## Technical Details